 Pickleball is a racquet sport that originated in the USA but is now becoming more and more popular around the world.
 In fact, the Pickleball Australia Association says it’s the “fastest growing sport worldwide.”
 Introduced to Australia in 2015, the low-impact sport has been adopted by communities around the country.

-But if you’ve never heard of it, what is Pickleball, how do you play it and where can you play it?
-Read on to find out.
+But if you’ve never heard of it, you’re probably wondering, “what is Pickleball?”.
+Well, we’re going to answer that and lay out how you play it, along with where can you play it in Australia.
+Read on to find out more.

 In this Pickleball story…